*This blog was originally published in 2018 but has been updated in December 2020 to include current COVID guidelines.

-We talked to life-long skier and ski instructor Marcy Fagan to get the inside scoop on her favorite runs at the 'Face.
+To get the best info on the mountain, we talked to life-long skier and ski instructor Marcy Fagan to get the inside scoop on her favorite runs at the 'Face.
 Take a look at the handy guide below, try some of Marcy's suggestions, then have fun exploring the rest of the mountain, while adhering to all health and safety protocols.

 1. First tracks: Approach to Mountain Run

 If you’re up for a challenge first thing in the morning, Marcy says there’s no better option than Approach to Mountain Run.
 Take the gondola up Little Whiteface, pause to soak in the amazing view, then use Approach to approach Mountain Run, a steep, straight shot down the upper part of Little Whiteface.
 This black diamond run is the absolute best way to start the day.

 2. Shake off the rust: Upper Valley to Lower Valley

 For a nice, accessible warm-up, hop on Face Lift and take Upper Valley to Lower Valley.
 This wide, straight combo is good for getting those ski legs working and ready for more demanding trails.

 3. Supreme glade skiing: Sugar Valley Glades